sffjunkie/astral/doc/source/astral.rst

 Installation
 ============

-When you've added the pytz package to install celestial unzip the archive to a handy location and execute the standard Python installation method::
+When you've added the pytz package to install astral unzip the archive to a handy location and execute the standard Python installation method::

     python setup.py install